friendly/DDAR/README.md

 ```

 If you are serving this project from a subdirectory of the website's root,
-you can change the above to point to that location, i.e.
+you can change the above to point to the location of the subdirectory from the
+web root, i.e.

 ```
 BASEPATH="/subdirectory"
 ```

-*Important:* Do not include a trailing slash if you are declaring a sub directory.
+**Important:** Do not include a trailing slash if you are declaring a sub directory.

-*Note:* If you are serving images in .html files, you will need to manually update
+**Note:** If you are serving images in .html files, you will need to manually update
 their paths to be relative to the sub directory.

 ## Site Map ##